polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/obtain-coretime.md

 ---
 title: Obtain Coretime
-description: This guide shows you how to obtain coretime for block production using on-demand or bulk options.
+description: Learn how to obtain coretime for block production with this guide, covering both on-demand and bulk options for smooth operations.
 ---

 ## Introduction